Virtual vs Physical Try-On: End of the Conflict Virtual vs Physical Try-On: End of the Conflict

 3. Is virtual try-on accurate in terms of fit and color?

-Glance AI moves beyond traditional try-ons by creating your AI Twin—a dynamic, intelligent replica that understands your style and context, delivering hyper-personalized fashion recommendations and realistic previews.
+Glance, the intelligent shopping agent, moves beyond traditional try-ons by creating your AI Twin—a dynamic, intelligent replica that understands your style and context, delivering hyper-personalized fashion recommendations and realistic previews.

 5. Can virtual try-on reduce returns?